MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/quick-start-guide.md

 ---
 title: How to quickly start with Semantic Kernel
-description: Follow along with Semantic Kernel's guides to quickly learn how to use the SDK.
+description: Follow along with Semantic Kernel's guides to quickly learn how to use the SDK
 zone_pivot_groups: programming-languages
 author: matthewbolanos
 ms.topic: quickstart